japcunha/RELOGIO/README.md

 # Relogio
- Digital Clock with Javascript, HTML and CSS
+ Digital Clock with Javascript, HTML and CSS.